-Furthermore, no assurance may be made that an investment in Public Units, Class A Ordinary Shares and/or Public Warrants will ultimately prove to be more favorable to investors than a direct investment, if such opportunity were available, in a target company or business.
+Furthermore, no assurance may be made that an investment in Class A Ordinary Shares will ultimately prove to be more favourable to investors than a direct investment, if such opportunity were available, in a target company or business.

-This risk is mitigated by the fact that the Directors are dedicated to finding the right target company to complete a Business Combination with and are actively searching and having continuous discussions with potential target companies.
+This risk is mitigated by the fact that the Directors are dedicated and are using their best efforts to find the right target company to complete a Business Combination with.
+There have been multiple outreaches to potential target companies and various management meetings have taken place.
 In this respect, the Directors can rely on their in-depth knowledge of, and a broad network and strong reputation in the healthcare sector.